Stefangansevles/RemindMe/README.md

 ![](https://i.imgur.com/BZv2sSJ.png)

-You can also exit RemindMe this way, or go to the settings without opening RemindMe
+You can also exit RemindMe this way

 # How do i use RemindMe ?